liquidmonks/martial-arts-dojo-website/README.md

 ## Deployment
 - Build the project: `ng build --prod`.
-- Deploy to Google Cloud App Engine or Firebase Hosting.
+- Deploy to Google Cloud Storage and enable CDN.